 If the study group proposing the establishment of the JCA has been designated as the lead study group by WTSA or TSAG according to Section 2 of WTSA Resolution 1, and if the subject is under their responsibility and mandate as described in WTSA Resolution 2, then a study group may establish a JCA on its own authority.
-If a study group meeting is pending within the next eight weeks, then an electronic notification proposing the JCA, including the terms of reference (including scope, objectives and anticipated lifetime) and the chairman, is published four weeks prior to the study group meeting, giving opportunity for the membership to give their position at the meeting.
+If a study group meeting is pending within the next two months, then an electronic notification1 proposing the JCA, including the terms of reference (including scope, objectives and anticipated lifetime) and the chairman, is published four weeks prior to the study group meeting, giving opportunity for the membership to give their position at the meeting.
 If this is done at least four weeks prior to the study group meeting, following the resolution of any comments, the JCA may be established by the study group by consensus at its meeting.
-If a study group meeting is not pending within the next eight weeks, then an electronic notification as above is sent for the membership to give their position by electronic response.
+If a study group meeting is not pending within the next two months, then an electronic notification as above is sent for the membership to give their position by electronic response.
 If the notification is sent less than four weeks before the study group meeting, no decision is taken at the study group meeting; the decision may be taken four weeks after the notification, excluding the meeting time.
 If necessary, the proposal is adjusted taking into consideration comments received and made available to the study group electronically for decision with a further four-week interval.
-If there are no substantive comments, the JCA is considered approved.
-TSAG will be informed for review, possible comment, and endorsement.
-TSAG may consider the terms of reference of the JCA in the context of the overall work programme of ITU-T and may provide comments to modify the terms of reference.

-This electronic notification should be sent to the general e-mail reflector for the proposing study group and should also be a temporary document to the next meeting of the study group.
+1 This electronic notification should be sent to the general e-mail reflector for the proposing study group and should also be a temporary document to the next meeting of the study group.